Mozart409/gatsby-custom-tailwind/README.md

 ## Build your site

-Each time you build, the cache and public folder will be delete to prevent stale data and files.
+Each time you build, the cache and public folder will be deleted to prevent stale data and files.
 The production build will be served with zeit/serve server.
 Alternatively you can build without deleting the cache and public folder.

 ```sh
 "build": "gatsby clean && gatsby build",